MathuxNY-73/leetcode/README.md

 ### Number of Islands
 The goal of this challenge is to code a function that finds the number of islands in a matrix of 0s and 1s where 1 is earth and 0 is water.
 Is considered an island earth that is not connected vertically nor horizontally to another chunk of earth.
-I tried to solve this problem using the C++ language[Problem link](https://leetcode.com/explore/interview/card/google/61/trees-and-graphs/3069/)
+I tried to solve this problem using the C++ language[Problem link](https://leetcode.com/problems/number-of-islands/submissions/)
 As of October 23<sup>rd</sup>, 2019:
 - [x] Write a solution that works on sample input
 - [x] Submit solution.
 Got wrong
-- [ ] Write a solution that works for edge cases
+- [x] Write a solution that works for edge cases
+- [x] Submit solution.
+Got right in 76 ms with 15.4 MB
-- [ ] Submit solution.
+- [ ] Find a faster solution for the problem.
-- [ ] Problem solved
+- [x] Problem solved